 Inventory, lb : 0

-Kettle River garlic is available during the summer months.
+Kettle River garlic is available in the summer months.

-Kettle River garlic, also known as Kettle River Giant is a softneck type of garlic and botanically known as Allium sativum var. sativum.
-In horticulture trade softneck garlic is further divided into two main types of garlic: silverskin and artichoke.
-Kettle River garlic is classified as an artichoke variety, a name which serves as a descriptor of the way the cloves of this variety grow in an overlapping manner.
-Softneck types are the varieties of garlic that get blanketed under the common name garlic.
-They are known as the supermarket varieties of garlic as they are prolific in production, have longer than average shelf lives and can be shipped readily with ease.
+Kettle River garlic, botanically classified as Allium sativum, is a softneck garlic favored for its large bulbs and rich flavor.
+Also known as Kettle River Giant, this garlic is classified as an artichoke variety, a name which serves as a descriptor of the way the cloves grow in an overlapping manner.
+Softneck garlic such as the Kettle River often falls under the common name of garlic in supermarkets as they are prolific in production, have longer than average shelf lives, and can be shipped readily with ease.

-Kettle River garlic can be prepared in a variety of ways, both raw and cooked.
-Raw Kettle River garlic is stronger than in cooked form.
-Crushing, chopping, pressing or pureeing it releases even more of its oils providing a sharper, more assertive flavor than slicing or leaving it whole.
-Kettle River garlic can be a supporting ingredient in numerous dishes, but it also does especially well as the central flavor in compound butters, dressings, sauces and salts.
-Roasting Kettle River garlic will enhance its flavor and add a caramelized sweetness.
-As a softneck variety Kettle River is a popular type for producing garlic braids as well.
-Kettle River garlic pairs well with rich ingredients and those that can readily absorb its flavor such as acidic fruits and vegetables, fresh herbs such as basil, sage and thyme, avocado, onion, poultry, beef, soy sauce, tofu, starches such as potato, pasta and bread, and both soft and hard cheeses.
-To store keep Kettle River garlic in a cool dry place away from moisture.
-An excellent keeper it will store whole for six to eight months.
+Kettle River garlic can be used in both raw and cooked applications.
+Kettle River garlic is stronger and spicier in flavor when raw than when in cooked form.
+Crushing, chopping, pressing or pureeing it releases even more of its oils and Kettle River garlic adds excellent flavoring when mixed with butter, dressings, sauces, dips, and salts.
+Roasting Kettle River garlic will enhance its flavor and add a caramelized sweetness that can be used with potatoes and savory meats.
+Kettle River garlic pairs well with acidic fruits and vegetables, fresh herbs such as basil, sage, and thyme, avocado, onion, poultry, beef, soy sauce, tofu, starches such as potato, pasta and bread, and both soft and hard cheeses.
+Kettle River garlic will keep up to seven months when stored in a cool and dry place.

 Someone spotted Kettle River Garlic using the Specialty Produce app for iPhone and Android.